emacsmirror/denote-agenda/README.md

 ```

 Then, as shown above, in the template, the expansion of `%(denote-journal-capture-template)` can be used to prompt for (and reuse) the date that was selected as for capturing.

+## Errors and Patches

+If you find an error, or have a patch to improve this package (or are able to add additional DOI getters), please send an email to `~swflint/emacs-utilities@lists.sr.ht`.